 Higher Level Personal Interaction Between the Swim Teacher and the Student

-The first and most obvious advantage has just been mentioned: The personal interaction and caring have, indeed, no parallel.
-The swim teacher can focus on the strengths and weaknesses of the student and adjust the training accordingly.
+The first and most obvious advantage has just been mentioned: Personal interaction and caring have, indeed, no parallel.
+The swim teacher can focus on the strengths and weaknesses of the students and adjust the training accordingly.

 Personalised Goal Setting

-Another significant advantage of private swimming lessons is that they allow the setting of personalised goals for the students.
-Because every student is different, the planning and implementation of a personal growth development rate is essential.
+Another significant advantage of private swimming lessons is that they allow the setting of personalized goals for the students.
+Because every student is different, the planning and implementation of a personal growth development rate are essential.
 This is very difficult to achieve in group swimming lessons, especially when students have different levels of swim knowledge and different learning capacities.

 Even if you miss a lesson, you can easily reschedule it, while in group swimming lessons, it would be almost impossible to fit your timetable with all the other members of the group.

 Experience has shown that students who attend private swimming lessons advance their skills at a faster pace comparing to the ones who attend group swimming lessons.
 Indeed, receiving focused attention from the swim teacher and being able to modify the training according to the special skills and needs of each student are great advantages.
 Moreover, the absence of any distractions, which are quite usual in group classes, is a special bonus that contributes to faster learning.

 Advantages of Group Swimming Lessons in a Public Pool